Japanese Noodles: Tantanmen vs. Tanmen vs. Ramen

-Today, not only have ramen become the most popular comfort food in Japan but the Japanese noodle has also established its position as a popular dish in overseas countries.
+Today, ramen has become Japan’s most popular comfort food, and the dish has also established its position in overseas countries.

-Besides, each region of Japan has its own specialty ramen with featured ingredients, so countless varieties of ramen can be seen in Japan.
+Besides, as each region of Japan has its specialty ramen with featured ingredients, the dish is available in countless varieties.

-But for that reason, some other types of noodle soups are often confused with ramen, and the quintessential example is Tanmen.
+However, for that reason, some other types of noodle soups are often confused with ramen, and one of the representatives is Tanmen.

-Tanmen is actually neither a bowl of ramen nor a Chinese noodle but is said to be a Japanese noodle that originated in the Kanto region around Tokyo.
-Nonetheless, Tanmen is often offered by both ramen and Chinese restaurants.
+Tanmen is neither a bowl of ramen nor a Chinese food but is a Japanese noodle soup that originated in the Kanto region around Tokyo.

-Although the broth of Tanmen is originally salt-based, some ramen shops offer miso-based Tanmen, among which Mouko Tanmen, a spicy Mapo-Tofu-topped miso-based Tanmen offered by Mouko Tanmen Nakamoto, is especially popular.
+among which Mouko Tanmen, a spicy Mapo-tofu-topped Tanmen offered by Mouko Tanmen Nakamoto, is especially popular.

 Then, what is Tantanmen?

-Tantanmen was created by Chen Kenmin (1912-1990), a Sichuan-born Japanese chef, who altered the original Dandan noodles to suit Japanese tastes.
+It was created by Chen Kenmin (1912-1990), a Sichuan-born Japanese chef who altered the original Dandan noodles to suit Japanese tastes.

-In Japan, ramen noodles containing Kansui are often prepared for Tantanmen, and the meat miso topping for Tantanmen is usually made of minced pork that has been fried and seasoned with soy sauce, sake, doubanjiang, and Tianmian sauce.
+And the dish’s meat miso topping typically consists of fried minced pork seasoned with soy sauce, sake, doubanjiang, and Tianmian sauce.

-But there is no clear definition of Tantanmen, so there are many variations available here in Japan.
+But there is no clear definition of the dish, so it comes in many variations (like this).

-Tantanmen can be enjoyed in Chinese restaurants, and in Japan, there are even shops that specialize in Tantanmen.
+In Japan, Tantanmen can be enjoyed in Chinese restaurants, and there are even shops that specialize in the dish.